Jafeth22/fullstack-app/back-end-server/README.md

 - typeORM@0.3.20
 - PostgresSQL@8.12.0

+# BE Project Notes

-# Using command-line to crear files
+## Using command-line to crear files
 This `[large opc]/[short opc]` means that two options to create a file, but at the end use only one at time, all commands are executed within `src` folder
  - **`nest g res nameModule`**: This will create all files